GameFoundry/bsf/Documentation/Manuals/Native/scripting.md

 The rules are:
  - All primitive types are passed as is. e.g. an `int` in C# will be a 4 byte integer in C++, a `float` will be a float, a `bool` will be a bool.
  - All reference types (`class` in C#) are passed as a `MonoObject*`.
 Strings and arrays are handled specially, where strings are passed as `MonoString*`, and arrays as `MonoArray*`.
-   - If a reference type parameter in a method is prefixed with an `out` modifier, then the received parameters are `MonoObject**`, `MonoString**`, `MonoArray**` and your method is expected to populate those values.
+   - If a reference type parameter in a method in managed code is prefixed with an `out` modifier, then the received parameters are `MonoObject**`, `MonoString**`, `MonoArray**` and your method is expected to populate those values.
- - Structs (non-primitive value types) are provided as raw memory.
+ - Structs (non-primitive value types, `struct` in C#) are provided as raw memory.
 Make sure that all structs in C# that require marshalling have a `[StructLayout(LayoutKind.Sequential)]` attribute, which ensures they have the same memory layout as C++ structs.
 This way you can just accept the raw C++ structure and read it with no additional conversion.
   - It is suggested you never pass structures by value, it is known to cause problems in Mono.
-Instead pass all structures by prefixing them with `ref` which will give you a pointer to the structure in managed code (e.g. `MyStruct*`).
+Instead pass all structures by prefixing them with `ref` which will give you a pointer to the structure (e.g. `MyStruct*`).
 If you need to output a struct use the `out` modifier which you will give you a double pointer (e.g. `MyStruct**`).
   - In cases where it is not possible to avoid passing structures by value (e.g. when retrieving them from a field, use the @ref BansheeEngine::MonoField::getValueBoxed "MonoField::getValueBoxed" method instead @ref BansheeEngine::MonoField::getValue "MonoField::getValue", which will return a struct in the form of a `MonoObject`.
 You can then retrieve the raw struct value by calling `mono_object_unbox`.
   - Everything above applies only when managed code is calling C++.
 When calling into managed code from C++, all structs need to be boxed (i.e. converted to `MonoObject`).
 Use `mono_value_box` to convert a C++ struct into a `MonoObject*`.
 See @ref BansheeEngine::ScriptVector3 "ScriptVector3" for an example implementation.

-Banshee provides a helper code to assist with marshalling string:
+Banshee provides a helper code to assist with marshalling strings:
  - @ref BansheeEngine::MonoUtil::monoToWString "MonoUtil::monoToWString" / @ref BansheeEngine::MonoUtil::monoToString "MonoUtil::monoToString" - Converts a `MonoString*` to a native string
  - @ref BansheeEngine::MonoUtil::wstringToMono "MonoUtil::wstringToMono" / @ref BansheeEngine::MonoUtil::stringToMono "MonoUtil::stringToMono" - Converts a native string into a `MonoString*`

-@ref BansheeEngine::ScriptArray "ScriptArray" allows you to construct new arrays and read managed arrays, easily.
+@ref BansheeEngine::ScriptArray "ScriptArray" is a helper class that allows you to construct new arrays and read managed arrays, easily.

 To create a new arrays call @ref BansheeEngine::ScriptArray::create "ScriptArray<Type>::create".
 Type can be a primitive type like `int`, `float`, a native string or a `Script*` object (more about `Script*` objects later).
 You can then fill the array by calling @ref BansheeEngine::ScriptArray::set "ScriptArray::set" and retrieve the managed `MonoArray*` by calling @ref BansheeEngine::ScriptArray::getInternal "ScriptArray::getInternal".

-To more easily read existing arrays create a new @ref BansheeEngine::ScriptArray "ScriptArray" by providing it with a `MonoArray*` as its parameters.
+To more easily read existing arrays create a new @ref BansheeEngine::ScriptArray "ScriptArray" by providing it with a `MonoArray*` in the constructor.
 Then you can easily retrieve the size of the array using @ref BansheeEngine::ScriptArray::size() "ScriptArray::size()", and the value of its elements by calling @ref BansheeEngine::ScriptArray::get "ScriptArray::get<Type>"".

 ## Internal methods {#scripting_a_i}
 So far we have talked about calling managed code, and retrieving information about managed types, but we have yet to show how managed code calls C++ code.
 This is accomplished using native methods.